tarikbinaziz/flutter_clean_architecture/README.md

    - create a api for fetching articles data And handle error here

   Repositories folder
    - make a connection with data layer through a data source function
      - make a functin and fetch data by data layer remote data source function
+     - responsible for retrieving data and handling internal logic.